1937 Washington Redskins season

 The Washington Redskins season was the franchise's 6th season in the National Football League (NFL) and their first in Washington, D.C.
 The Boston Redskins moved to Washington after their runner-up 1936 season and became the Washington Redskins.
 In 1937 they repeated as Eastern Division champions and played the NFL championship game on the road against the Chicago Bears at Wrigley Field.
 The Redskins won the championship game, 28–21.

 The Boston Redskins had won the Eastern Division title the previous season, but had poor attendance, prompting the owner George Preston Marshall to move south to his hometown.
 The Redskins selected quarterback Sammy Baugh from TCU in the first round of the 1937 NFL draft, on December 12, 1936, while still in Boston.
 Rookie Baugh led the league in passing in with a then-record 81 pass completions, and halfback Cliff Battles led the NFL in rushing with 874 yards.

-The Redskins were the first team to win a major championship since relocation in their first year and the last until the 1995-96 Colorado Avalanche won their first championship since moving from Quebec.
+The Redskins were the first team to relocate and win a championship in their first year.